 If you receive a request for documents, regardless of whether the request makes a specific reference to the DC FOIA, you should immediately contact the University’s FOIA Officer in the Office of the General Counsel.
 Do not delay in contacting the FOIA Officer after receiving a request for documents.

-The University has only fifteen (15) working days from receipt of the request to respond, so it is important that you move quickly.
+The University has only fifteen (15) working days from receipt of the request to respond, so you must notify the FOIA Officer quickly.
 Familiarize yourself with the requested information.
 There is no need to begin searching for or copying documents before talking with the FOIA Officer.

 Any person may file a FOIA request.
-A request should be in writing and maybe submitted via fax, US mail or electronic mail.
-There is no central FOIA office in the District government; rather each agency has a FOIA Officer who receives all requests.
-Once the request is received by the FOIA Officer, she will determine which office(s) within the University is best suited to respond to the request.
+A request should be in writing and may be submitted via fax, U.S. mail, or electronic mail.
+There is no central FOIA office in the District government; instead, each agency has a FOIA Officer who receives all requests.
+Once the FOIA Officer receives the request, she will determine which office(s) within the University is best suited to respond to the request.

-If you or your office has the information requested please provide it to OGC (electronically or hard copy) in the most convenient format.
+If you or your office has the information requested, please provide it to O.G.C. (electronically or hard copy) in the most convenient format.
 Please forward your requested documents or records in the manner they exist in your records or files now.
 Please do not mark or otherwise alter your documents.
-Should you desire to create a spreadsheet in response to a FOIA request, please note that decision is yours, but is not required by the DC FOIA.
+You may create a spreadsheet in response to a FOIA request, but the DC FOIA does not require it.
 Do not delay your production of documents because of a spreadsheet.
-Documents or records identified as original will be returned to you, however, you are advised to retain a copy of those documents or records, where practicable.
+Documents or records identified as original will be returned to you; however, you are advised to retain a copy of those documents or records, where practicable.

-Also, please keep in mind that you or your office is being requested to provide documents that are maintained by you or your staff.
+Also, please keep in mind that you or your office is being requested to provide documents maintained by you or your staff.
 Do not confer with other offices.
-A duplication of documents ensures the completeness of the University’s search, response and compliance with the law.
-Should you see an office, department or area that is not included in the email request, let the FOIA Officer know.
+Duplication of documents ensures the completeness of the University’s search, response and compliance with the law.
+You should inform the FOIA Officer if an office, department, or area is not included in the email request.

-To assist the FOIA Offer, you are requested to provide all potentially responsive documents as soon as possible, but no later than the time identified in the FOIA Officer’s request to you.
+To assist the FOIA Officer, you are requested to provide all potentially responsive documents as soon as possible, but no later than the time identified in the FOIA Officer’s request to you.
 The FOIA Officer makes the final determination as to what is responsive.
 All information that is potentially or directly responsive to the request must be provided.
-If you have information that is confidential or may otherwise be exempt from disclosure, you are requested to provide the requested document or record and any other information relevant to a determination of disclosure to the FOIA Officer as soon as possible.
+If you have confidential information or may otherwise be exempt from disclosure, you are requested to provide the requested document or record and any other information relevant to a determination of disclosure to the FOIA Officer as soon as possible.

 If you have conducted a thorough search and have determined that the requested documents or records do not exist or cannot be located, please advise the FOIA Officer as soon as possible.

-The University must respond to an FOIA request within 15 working days (excluding Saturdays, Sundays and legal public holidays).
-The response period begins on the date the request is actually received by the FOIA Officer.
+The University must respond to a FOIA request within 15 working days (excluding Saturdays, Sundays and legal public holidays).
+The response period begins on the date the FOIA Officer receives the request.

-In most circumstances, the FOIA Officer will do her best to forward the request to staff the same day it is received.
-Staff should respond in a timely manner consistent with the guidelines above to avoid penalties.
+In most circumstances, the FOIA Officer will do their best to forward the request to staff the same day it is received.
+Staff should respond promptly and consistently with the guidelines outlined above to avoid penalties.

-The University may extend the time for a response by an additional 10 working days (again, excluding Saturdays, Sundays and legal public holidays) for unusual circumstances, such as when there is a need to search through a voluminous amount of separate and distinct records or when there is a need to consult with another agency in order to obtain information.
+The University may extend the time for a response by an additional ten working days (again, excluding Saturdays, Sundays and legal public holidays) for unusual circumstances, such as when there is a need to search through a voluminous amount of separate and distinct records or when there is a need to consult with another agency to obtain information.
 (DC Official Code § 2-532(d)).
 Staff should immediately report unusual circumstances to the FOIA Officer.
-Any requests for time extensions will be determined by the FOIA officer.
+The FOIA officer will determine any requests for time extensions.

 If the University fails to comply with time limits, it will be treated as a denial of the request and the requestor may file an administrative appeal or seek judicial review of the denial.
-Failure to comply with FOIA requests timely and completely, may result in fines and penalties for the University.
+Failure to fully comply with FOIA requests promptly may result in fines and penalties for the University.